Photographs Chris Marais

 All over the Karoo, you’ll find ‘house museums’, and the most fascinating part is always the kitchen.

-This is where you’ll discover cunning little peach peelers, raisin pip removers, nutmeg graters, sugar-cane cutters, egg-boxes, coffee roasters, candle-moulds, mincers and copper water heaters that fitted neatly next to the hearth.
+This is where you’ll discover cunning little peach peelers, raisin pip removers, nutmeg graters, sugar-cane cutters, egg-boxes, coffee roasters, candle-moulds, sausage-makers, giant soap pots and copper water heaters that fitted neatly next to the hearth.

-Urquhart House, part of the Graaff-Reinet Museums, has one of the best old-time kitchens where you can marvel at Victorian ingenuity and Karoo practicality.
+Urquhart House, one of the Graaff-Reinet Museums, has one of the best old-time kitchens where you can marvel at Victorian ingenuity and Karoo practicality.

 But the first thing you’ll notice is the floor.